KhronosGroup/Vulkan-Samples/samples/extensions/mesh_shader_culling/README.md

 ## Mesh Shader

-A mesh shader does not execute on the same workgroup as the task shader that emitted it if a task shader exists.
+Task and mesh shaders are executed in workgroups similar to compute shaders.
+Each task shader workgroup can launch many mesh shader workgroups.
+Each mesh shader workgroup is responsible for generating vertices and primitives.
+The API allows for any logic, but a typical application it is recommended to organize this around meshlets, which are a small group of vertices and primitives.
+Typically, each task shader invocation processes a group of meshlets and each mesh shader workgroup processes one meshlet.
-Many workgroups can be  One task shader workgroup can launch many mesh shader workgroups. mesh shader is responsible for generating vertices and primitives based on the number of meshlets determined by its task shader.
 The vertices and primitives generation process can be found in the following code:

 ```glsl
 // Vertices: